In this article

 -

-If you want to customize which part of the globe the user sees when visiting the visualization for the first time, you have numerous styling options.
-In Auto, the template finds an optional starting location based on the given data.
+If you want to customize which part of the globe the user sees by default when loading the visualization, you have the following options: Auto, Preset, and Manual.

 -